234th Rifle Division: Battle of Nevel

 As the Kalinin and Western Fronts battled into western Russia the STAVKA issued orders to the commander of the former, Army Gen. A. I. Yeryomenko, on September 19 to prepare a new operation to finally take Velizh, which was done the next day.
 Following this success the High Command set its sights on Vitebsk.
 Yeryomenko wrote on September 22 that he would "make the main attack with the 4th Shock, 43rd, and 39th Armies in the general direction of Vitebsk.
 To that end I will reinforce 4th Shock Army with four rifle divisions (the 234th, 235th, 117th, and 16th Lithuanian Rifle Divisions)..."
 Days later he began planning a supporting operation by 3rd Shock Army toward Nevel, which was an important railroad and road center and a large supply base; its liberation would go some way toward outflanking Vitebsk from the north.

 The offensive began at 0500 hours on October 6 with a reconnaissance-in-force, followed by a 90-minute artillery preparation at 0840 hours and airstrikes by 21st Assault Aviation Regiment.
 3rd Shock went over to the attack at 1000 hours on the Zhigary-Shliapy sector, precisely at the boundary between Army Groups North and Center.
 28th Rifle Division spearheaded the assault in the first echelon followed closely by an exploitation echelon consisting of the 21st Guards Rifle Division and the 78th Tank Brigade with 54 tanks.
 The assaulting force struck and demolished the 2nd Luftwaffe Field Division.
 Nevel itself was taken by a flying column by the end of the day.
 Meanwhile, 4th Shock launched its attack toward Gorodok.
 The Army commander, Maj.
 Gen. V. I. Shvetsov, had formed a shock group from two of his rifle corps, each advancing abreast in three echelons.
 2nd Guards Rifle Corps led with its 360th Rifle Division, followed by 117th and 16th Lithuanian Divisions and two tank brigades.
 83rd Corps had its 47th Rifle Division up, supported by 234th, 235th and 381st Rifle Divisions and another two tank brigades.
-Although there were no further panicked withdrawals by units of II Luftwaffe Field Corps the attack gained about 20km but ultimately faltered just short of the Nevel-Gorodok-Vitebsk railroad and highway.
+Although there were no further panicked withdrawals by units of II Luftwaffe Field Corps the attack gained about 20 km but ultimately faltered just short of the Nevel-Gorodok-Vitebsk railroad and highway.